MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-devicesetup.md

 <!--Description-->
 This policy setting allows you to turn off "Found New Hardware" balloons during device installation.

-If you enable this policy setting, "Found New Hardware" balloons do not appear while a device is being installed.
+If you enable this policy setting, "Found New Hardware" balloons don't appear while a device is being installed.

-If you disable or do not configure this policy setting, "Found New Hardware" balloons appear while a device is being installed, unless the driver for the device suppresses the balloons.
+If you disable or don't configure this policy setting, "Found New Hardware" balloons appear while a device is being installed, unless the driver for the device suppresses the balloons.

 <!--/Description-->